Our Board

 ADC Board Position: City & County of Honolulu Member

 Jesse Cooke, a St. Louis School graduate with a bachelor’s degree in economics from Emory University and an MBA from Georgia State University, brings a wealth of financial and strategic expertise to ADC.
 His career includes roles at Hawaiian Airlines, The Walt Disney Company, Harren Equity Partners, and the Wachovia Leveraged Finance Group.
 As a CFA® charter holder, Jesse combines his analytical skills with a deep commitment to community and agricultural partnerships.
 His work at Ulupono Initiative involves cultivating relationships with farmers and ranchers, ensuring that support provided is impactful and sustainable.
 Appointed as the Honolulu representative on May 1, Jesse offers crucial guidance on agricultural strategy and local food production sustainability.
+His term runs until June 30, 2028 (subject to Senate confirmation).

 Nathan Trump